bsantanad/bshell/README.md

 meaning, I wanted to fork the shell process and then replace the child with the new process by using `execvp` (like one would do in C).
-Nevertheless, I found out that in order to use `fork()` from [nix][nix] in rust, I had to use the `unsafe` keyword, and that didn't seem to clean.
+Nevertheless, I found out that in order to use `fork()` from [nix][nix] in rust, I had to use the `unsafe` keyword, and that didn't seem clean.

 Therefore, I decided to use the built-in `std::process` to start the processes, I guess this does the same `fork()` and `execvp()` under the hood, but don't